Updated 6th May 2021

 Pop the toffees, marshmallows and butter into a large pan.
 You will need one big enough to take all the rice pops once the mixture is melted.

 Remove the pan from the heat and add the rice pops.
 Grab a large spoon and give it a good mix until all the rice pops have been nicely coated (does get rather sticky).
 Transfer the mixture into your prepped tin and spread it all out.
-Pressing down firmly with the back of the spoon to flatten the top.
+Pressing down firmly with the back of the spoon or palette knife to flatten the top.
 Leave to cool and set.

 Melt the chocolate buttons, by popping them into a heatproof dish and setting it over a pan of simmering water.
 Keep giving them a quick stir until the chocolate has completely melted.

 Spoon the melted chocolate into a disposable piping bag (makes it easier, if you sit the piping bag in a mug or jug when you spoon the chocolate in).
 Snip the very end of the piping bag and then pipe the chocolate however you like over the top of the crispy rice.
 You can of course melt any *chocolate of your choice and simply spread it over the top instead.

 Allow the chocolate to set and then portion up into whatever size you fancy.
 I found it easier transferring the whole crispy rice block from the tin onto a fresh piece of greaseproof paper, before cutting it up with a large sharp.
 You’ve got a much better surface to work on and you won’t spoil your baking tin with your knife.

 Hope you enjoy tucking into these delicious chewy crispy rice squares.
 That may just transport you back to years gone by.
 Do love a bit of food nostalgia…if you hadn’t noticed!